Which savings accounts can beat inflation?

 Regular savings accounts

-Bear in mind that unlike fixed-rate bonds or instant-access accounts, which allow you to deposit a lump sum, you'll be much more restricted on the amounts you can pay in to a regular savings account - maximum monthly deposits are typically around £250.
+Bear in mind that unlike fixed-rate bonds or instant-access accounts, which allow you to deposit a lump sum, you'll be much more restricted on the amounts you can pay into a regular savings account: maximum monthly deposits are typically around £250.